Vyral/sam-levy/_posts/2022-02-25-3-steps-to-winning-as-a-buyer.md

 Finally, don’t get discouraged.
 You’ll likely lose out on a few houses because the market is so competitive, but trust in your agent to make it happen, and you’ll reach your goals.&nbsp;

-If you have any questions about the market or real estate in general, don’t hesitate to reach out via phone or email.
-I look forward to hearing from you soon.
+If you have any questions about the market or real estate in general, please don’t hesitate to reach out via phone or email.
+I look forward to hearing from you soon\!